yasimba/ParkingManagementSystem/README.md

 ### Student Sense Hat Specifications

 NOTE: This mostly through hole design is pin compatible with original mostly surface mount sense hat design which is on the devices in the Humber Parts Crib.
-The Fall 2017 design is in [Fritzing](https://github.com/six0four/StudentSenseHat/blob/master/electronics/StudentSenseHatV05.fzz) while the Fall 2016 design was in [Eagle](https://github.com/vladporcila/ModularSenseHatStripped).
+The Fall 2017 design is in [Fritzing](https://github.com/six0four/StudentSenseHat/blob/master/electronics/StudentSenseHatV05.fzz) while the Fall 2016 design was in [Eagle](https://github.com/vladporcila/ModularSenseHatStripped), if curious, take a look at using the [Sparkfun Cam file](https://learn.sparkfun.com/tutorials/using-eagle-board-layout/generating-gerbers).
 Once you have recieved your PCB the kit looks something like the following photo.

 ![Kit Bag](https://raw.githubusercontent.com/six0four/StudentSenseHat/master/images/kitbag.jpg)